-The bees in the United States were brought here when Europeans migrated here in the 1600s and 1700s.
-Honey bees and bumblebees are probably the best known.
-Bees are a very beneficial insect that are necessary for the pollination of many plants.
+The honey bees in the United States were brought here when Europeans migrated here in the 1600s and 1700s.
+Other bees, such as bumblebees and carpenter bees, are native to the U.S. Bees are a very beneficial insect that are necessary for the pollination of many plants.

 The Queen, the Drones, and the Workers

 Honey bees and bumblebees have very organized communities called colonies.
 Each hive has only one queen.
 She became a queen when her larvae body was selected out of all the other larvae and she was fed something called royal jelly — a substance secreted by the worker bees that care for the larvae.
 Her body is now larger than all of the other types of bees.
 Her only job is to lay eggs.
 This starts in the spring and can continue until fall.
 She lives to be about five years old.
 Queens rarely leave the nest.

 The drones are the only males in the hives and do no work except feed themselves.
 Their only job is to mate with the queen.
 Then they die.
 After the egg-laying season is over, those that didn't mate are forced to leave the hive.

 Workers are all female and do all of the work within a colony.
 Workers create the hive from wax that they produce from their bodies.
 They gather all of the nectar used to make honey.
 They care for the eggs and the larvae, raise the young bees, clean the nest, get rid of dead bees and other debris, defend the nest, and feed the queen.
 They care for the eggs and the larvae, raise the young bees, clean the nest, get rid of dead bees and other debris, defend the nest and feed the queen.
 A honey bee colony may have as many as 50,000 workers.
 Bumblebee colonies are much smaller.